operasoftware/devopera/src/articles/_posts/2014-06-10-css-will-change-property.md

 	will-change: transform;

 You can also declare to the browser your intention to change an element’s scroll position (the element’s position in the visible scroll window and how much of it is visible within that window), its contents, or one or more of its CSS property values by specifying the name of the properties you’re expecting to change.
-If you expect or plan to change mutliple values/aspects of an element, you can provide a list of comma-separated values.
+If you expect or plan to change multiple values/aspects of an element, you can provide a list of comma-separated values.
 For example, if you’re expecting the element to be animated and moved (its position changed), you can declare that to the browser like so:

 	will-change: transform, opacity;